ddorn/cv/resume.typ

     #v(0.5cm)
   ][ #box(width: 82%, height: 100%)[  // You can tweak this number% for the width of the description text so that it looks best
     #show strong: txt => [#text(fill: accent-strong)[#txt]]  // Color the bold text
-    A self-taught *research engineer* with 90+ public repositories on GitHub who likes
+    An EPFL master graduate and *research engineer* with 90+ public repositories on GitHub who likes
     to work with humans,
     learn,